11084NAT Course in asbestos awareness

 Combine training courses for comprehensive asbestos safety skills

-Height Safety Engineers also offers 10852NAT Course in working safely with asbestos containing materials, as a follow-up to the asbestos awareness training course.
+Height Safety Engineers also suggests completing 10852NAT Course in working safely with asbestos containing materials, as a follow-up to the asbestos awareness training course.
 This course gives participants the skills and knowledge needed to safely cut into, drill into or undertake other minor works on asbestos sheeting and other asbestos containing materials.

 Like the asbestos awareness course, the working safely with asbestos containing materials training is a requirement to be undertaken by those working in a range of different occupations, before they are allowed to undertake work in the Australian Capital Territory.